• +1-800-513-5423

 Arkansas has specific drinking and driving laws and penalties for people who have been convicted of a DUI/DWI.
 There are minimum and maximum fines and penalties that are at the discretion of the judge and prosecuting attorney depending on many different factors and circumstances surrounding the case.

 First Offense: 1st-time conviction of a drinking and driving offense in Arkansas can include imprisonment of up to one year in jail and fines ranging from $500 to $1000.
-The license will be revoked for a period of 120 days.
+The license will be revoked for 120 days.
 The judge may order an interlock device and probation another added cost.

 Second Offense: 2nd-time conviction for a drinking and driving offense can have the following consequences.
-Prison term can range from 30 days up to one year, or no less than 60 days of community service.
+Prison terms can range from 30 days up to one year, or no less than 60 days of community service.
 Fines range from $400-$3,000, and a one-year suspension of driving privileges.
 The judge may order the interlock system for over a year.

 Third Offense: 3rd-time conviction for a DWI/DUA in Arkansas has the following consequences.
 Prison terms can range from 30 days up to one year, or no less than 90 days of community service.
 Fines range from $900-$5,000, and a 30-month suspension of driving privileges.
 The judge may order the interlock system for over a year.